SAinT AEDAN OF FERNS

 He was the son of an Irish tribal chieftain and studied under St Finian and St David.
 He was the first bishop of Ferns, in Ireland, and founded many churches and monasteries.

-Almighty ever-living God, direct our actions according to your good pleasure, that in the name of your beloved Son we may abound in good works.
+Grant us, Lord our God, that we may honour you with all our mind, and love everyone in truth of heart.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.

 Prayer over the Offerings